martin-creator/Communitydeliveryapp/README.md

 ### 1. Backend Dependencies
 Our tech stack includes the following:
-- Ruby - version 2.6.2
+- Python3 - version 3.8
-- Rails - version 6.0.6
+- Django - version 3.1.3
-- Postgress (Database)
+- Sqlite (Database)
-- Check the [Gemfile](./Gemfile) for other dependencies.
-You should be careful when changing any   gem versions as this  can break the application.
+- Check the [Requirements.txt](./requirements.txt) for other dependencies.
+You should be careful when changing any  package versions as this  can break the application.

 ### 2. Frontend Dependencies
 Our tech stack includes the following: